 - Even when state laws do not ban later abortion services, the number of available abortion providers tends to decrease as pregnancy progresses.16

-- Poor women seeking abortion are often caught in a vicious cycle: Costs may cause delays in obtaining care, while delays push costs even higher, while increasing the health risks of the procedure.20
+- Low-income people seeking abortion are often caught in a vicious cycle: Costs may cause delays in obtaining care, while delays push costs even higher, which can increase the health risks of the procedure.20

 Unnecessary Clinic Trips

-Some states have in-person counseling requirements, which means that if a waiting period is also in effect, a woman seeking an abortion must make two trips to her provider.
-Women who have to make two trips may face more complicated logistics, additional costs and delays in care.
+Some states have in-person counseling requirements, which means that if a waiting period is also in effect, a person seeking an abortion must make two trips to their provider.
+Making two separate trips may involve more complicated logistics, additional costs and delays in care.

-- Because of laws that impose an additional, medically unnecessary trip to an abortion clinic, women may encounter logistical challenges and costs related to child care, taking time off work, travel and lodging (if the clinic is not close to home).1 Such costs may act as barriers to care for low-income women, a group that experiences particularly high unintended pregnancy rates.21
+- Because of laws that impose an additional, medically unnecessary trip to an abortion clinic, people seeking an abortion may encounter logistical challenges and costs related to child care, taking time off work, travel and lodging (if the clinic is not close to home).1 Such costs may act as barriers to care for those with low incomes, a group that experiences particularly high unintended pregnancy rates.21

 - The added complications of logistics and cost can lead to a delay in obtaining abortion care.
 Three in five abortion patients surveyed in 2004 who experienced a delay in obtaining an abortion reported that the time it took to make arrangements and raise money contributed to the delay.17

 - A recent study of Utah’s in-person counseling law found that a 72-hour waiting period translated, on average, into eight days between counseling and procedure for those patients who obtained an abortion.22 In addition, the in-person counseling requirement forced 6% of patients to disclose that they were seeking an abortion to people who had not known, including employers, child care providers and family members.